-The Company is optimistic that the AURA trial will provide valuable insights regarding the treatment of patients with LN.
+The Company is confident it can execute a successful Phase 3 registration trial based on the recent feedback from the FDA and the information gleaned from the AURA clinical trial.
 The Company will continue executing initiatives to maximize corporate value which primarily involves ensuring voclosporin reaches patients suffering from LN as soon as possible.